AnimeSwap/airdrop/README.md

 There are more than 5000 addresses in upper formula, most of them are too small contributions.
 The snapshot takes `0.5 APT * 7 days` as threshold for minimum contribution.

 Finally, the snapshot get 1001 individual addresses for ANI airdrop.

-## ANI Tokenomic
-The full tokenomics documents is in polish stage.